saurabhshcs/spring-data-example/README.md

 ## Local environment

-In order to run the Integration tests a Postgres database is required.
+In order to run the Integration tests a MySQL database is required.

-In order to run this service locally, an ActiveMQ service is required.
+In order to run this service locally, an RabbitMQ service is required.

-Create Postgres database and ActiveMQ service with docker-compose:
+Create MySQL database and RabbitMQ service with docker-compose:

 ```
 docker-compose up -d
 ```

-This will install and setup Postgres database with correct database name, username and password, likewise for ActiveMQ.

 ### Running service for the first time
 In order to force the download of dependencies outside of IntelliJ: